DookinqqDevelopment/Dookinqq-Utilities-New/README.md

 <div align="center">

-# Toms9 aka.
-Omicron V2
+# Kalisense

-Continuation of the discontinued Dookinqq Utilities.
+Continuation of the discontinued Toms9.
 Complete rewrite and new stuff.
 Designed for anarchy servers that have NCP anticheat.
+FORK OF METEOR CLIENT!

-REQUIRES METEOR AND MIO
+REQUIRES MIO

 Public on: 2026